Cabal: Conspiratorial discourse

 Followers of the QAnon conspiracy theory use "The Cabal" to refer to what is perceived as a secret worldwide elite organization who, according to proponents, wish to undermine democracy and freedom, and implement their own globalist agendas.

-Some anti-government movements in Australia, particularly those that emerged during Canberra's response to the pandemic, that Scott Morrison’s secret ministerial appointments were evidence of what they said was happening all along – a "secret cabal".
+Some anti-government movements in Australia, particularly those that emerged during Canberra's response to the pandemic, claimed that Scott Morrison's secret ministerial appointments were evidence of a "secret cabal".